Captain Blood Returns

-Captain Blood Returns is a 1931 British historical adventure novel by the Anglo-Italian writer Rafael Sabatini.
+Captain Blood Returns (also published under the title The Chronicles of Captain Blood) is a 1931 British historical adventure novel by the Anglo-Italian writer Rafael Sabatini.
 It is the second in Sabatini's trilogy about the character after Captain Blood (1922) and was followed by The Fortunes of Captain Blood (1936).

+The book contains a number of separate adventures: